 The next time we dined out I brought my own food which consisted of Hemp protein powder in almond milk and an apple.
 While I did not get sick, the aroma of fresh-baked pizza right out of the oven … well, let’s just say the temptation was almost too much!
 Looking back, I now realize I should have opted to stay home until I had comfortably adapted to this new lifestyle.

 Below are six benefits to eating gluten-free.
 If you take one day at a time and you stay focused on the end results soon you too will enjoy a healthy life that is gluten-free!

 - Eliminates the need for prescription medications or surgery.

-- Reading food labels means healthier food choices
+- Reading food labels mean healthier food choices.

 - Saving money by not buying processed foods and dining out less.

 - Healthier eating equals a healthier life. ‘